lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 - `operator`'s original allowance cannot be zero.
 - `operator` cannot be the zero address.
-- `operator` cannot be the calling address.
+- `operator` cannot be the caller's address.

 **LSP1 Hooks:**